 For step 3, you just need to make sure you're happy with everything, and make any tweaks.
 You can also create more advanced structures and layouts if you want to:

 - Go to the 'Pages' section of the WordPress admin.

 - Find and view the page called 'Document Library'.
 Rename this to anything you like, such as 'Resource Directory'.

-- You'll see all your documents listed - either as a single table, or structured into folders.
+- You'll see all your documents listed - either as a single table or as a grid.
+They may be structured into folders.
 (This depends on whether you enabled the 'Folders' option on the document library plugin settings page.)